RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_capitulo1.md

     return 0;
 }
 ```

 Here we read the parameters from the user and load the image.

-ConfigLoader is just a implementation I use to keep some parameters, what matters here is that ConfigLoader will
+ConfigLoader is just an implementation I use to keep some parameters, what matters here is that ConfigLoader will
 read a string from a file that is the path of our image.

 ```
     if (argc != 6) {